ConnorJamesLow/icc-heroku/README.md

 [*Back to top*](#contents)

 # MongoDB and Express
 **Before you begin**: this section assumes you have the second version *(v2.0)* of the app code.
-You can download the version by visiting the [releases page](https://github.com/ConnorJamesLow/icc-heroku/releases).
+You can download the version by visiting the [releases page](https://github.com/ConnorJamesLow/icc-heroku/releases) or by cloning the repo and performing a checkout on the appropriate branch: `git checkout 45e212532193db5f8a1445728e53f3fd3fd91770`.
 ### Local Install
 Though you don't need to install Mongo to run it in Heroku, you will want to have it for development purposes.
 If you haven't already, follow [this tutorial](https://docs.mongodb.com/manual/tutorial/) (or [this one](https://www.tutorialspoint.com/mongodb/) for TutorialsPoint fans, if those exist) to install the community version of Mongo.
 For Windows, you may need to add the directory location of mongo.exe and mongod.exe to your [environment variables](https://dangphongvanthanh.wordpress.com/2017/06/12/add-mongos-bin-folder-to-the-path-environment-variable/).
 Run the `mongo` command to startup the server.